HW 06 - Evaluating claims from astrology

 Exercise 4

-The box plots show how the medians of the two distributions compare, but we can also compare the means of the distributions using the following to first group the data by the habit variable, and then calculate the mean weight in these groups using.
+Formally test astrologers vs. novices.
+We can compare the means of the distributions using the following to first group the data by the experience variable, and then calculate the mean correct_answers in these groups using.

 There is an observed difference, but is this difference statistically significant?
 In order to answer this question we will conduct a hypothesis test.

-Write the hypotheses for testing if the average weights of babies born to smoking and non-smoking mothers are different.
+Write the hypotheses for testing if the average number of correct answers from astrologers and novices are different.
 Run the appropriate hypothesis test, calculate the p-value, and interpret the results in context of the data and the hypothesis test.

-Construct a 95% confidence interval for the difference between the average weights of babies born to smoking and non-smoking mothers.
+Construct a 95% confidence interval for the difference between the average number of correct answers from astrologers and novices.
 Would you expect the 95% confidence interval to contain 0?
 Why or why not?

 Exercise 5